Last Update: September 11, 2023

 NordicTrack X22i Treadmill

-The NordicTrack X22i Treadmill is an incline trainer with a tremendous incline range of -6% to 40%.
-It’s built for intense training, but it isn’t loud about it.
+The NordicTrack X22i Treadmill is an incline trainer with a tremendous incline range of -6% to 40%, but it isn’t loud about it.

 + PROS